Crafting PIMCO’s Renaissance

 This also included regional variables in typography for testing different languages on a global scale.
 I always look at the bigger scale and the role selector prototype experience, as this is the first impression the user sees.

 A balance between simplicity and detailed financial information is important for financial sites that serve advisors and institutional customers.
 We enhanced cross-team efficiency by 40%, cut inconsistencies, and sped up feature delivery.
+Next steps are 4.0, which includes some iterations shown above.

 View All Projects